Keep an eye out for upcoming events

 Our aim is to organise fun events and great initiatives for the Woodleigh School community, which provide extra funds to enhance our children’s learning experience.

-We organise fundraising events such as celebrity speakers, discos, quiz nights, movie nights, and other fun social activities.
+We organise fundraising events such as quiz nights and other fun social activities.
 This allows us to contribute to a variety of things, such as new technology, sports uniforms, new books, playground equipment, as well as support our Young Leaders and reduce school camp costs.

 Parents and Whanau are welcome to come along to our meetings anytime.
-Meeting dates, news and events are printed in the weekly school newsletter and posted on our Facebook page.
+Meeting dates, news and events are printed in the weekly school newsletter.

 We’re always looking for new faces, and we love working with fresh new ideas.
 We want Woodleigh to be the best at raising funds in creative ways, so if you’re keen to join we’d love to meet you.